Free-Nations-Region/NationStatesAPIBot/README.md

 It is intended to provide:
   - some statistics from NationStates API to discord users
-  - verification of nation ownership via the NationStates API (To-Do)
-  - backup functionality of discord channel chat logs.
-(To-Do)
+  - recruitment support for the region
-  - a lot other cool stuff
+  - a lot of other cool stuff

 It will be extended as needed.

-It can probably be used for general purpose as well.
+It probably can be used for general purpose as well.

 Feel free to contribute!